AequilibraE/aequilibrae/docs/source/exporting_to_gmns.rst

 of the *create_from_gmns()* function, because mode groups are not used in the AequilibraE modes table.

-In addition to all GMNS required fileds for each of the three exported tables, some other fields are also added as riminder of where the features came from when looking back at the AequilibraE project.
+In addition to all GMNS required fields for each of the three exported tables, some other fields are also added as riminder of where the features came from when looking back at the AequilibraE project.